Stocks surge as 2 coronavirus vaccines granted 'fast-track' status

 |BIONTECH

-The Dow Jones Industrial Average gained as many as 301 points, or 1.16 percent, while the S&P 500 and the Nasdaq Composite were higher by 0.94 percent and 1.28 percent, respectively.
-The early advance had the Nasdaq on track for a 28th record close this year.
+The Dow Jones Industrial Average gained as many as 541 points, or 2.08 percent, while the S&P 500 and the Nasdaq Composite were higher by 1.51 percent and 1.95 percent, respectively.
+The advance had the Nasdaq on track for a 28th record close this year.

 |Ticker